Automated external defibrillator: Mechanism of operation

 Many AED units have an 'event memory' which store the ECG of the patient along with details of the time the unit was activated and the number and strength of any shocks delivered.
 Some units also have voice recording abilities to monitor the actions taken by the personnel in order to ascertain if these had any impact on the survival outcome.
 All this recorded data can be either downloaded to a computer or printed out so that the providing organisation or responsible body is able to see the effectiveness of both CPR and defibrillation.
 Some AED units even provide feedback on the quality of the compressions provided by the rescuer.

 The first commercially available AEDs were all of a monophasic type, which gave a high-energy shock, up to 360 to 400 joules depending on the model.
 This caused increased cardiac injury and in some cases second and third-degree burns around the shock pad sites.
 Newer AEDs (manufactured after late 2003) have tended to utilise biphasic algorithms which give two sequential lower-energy shocks of 120–200 joules, with each shock moving in an opposite polarity between the pads.
 Others may give a stepped approach to energy delivery, usually in a 200J, a second 200J, then 300J, and finally 360J shock, with any further shocks also being 360 Joules.
 This lower-energy waveform has proven more effective in clinical tests, as well as offering a reduced rate of complications and reduced recovery time.

 Usage

 Simplicity of use

 Unlike regular defibrillators, an automated external defibrillator (AED) requires minimal training to be used (or even no training).
 That is possible because all AEDs approved for use in the United States and many other countries use an electronic voice to prompt users through each step.
-And, in case of the user of an AED may be hearing impaired, many AEDs now include visual prompts as well.
+Many AEDs now include visual prompts in case of a hearing impaired user.
 Most units are designed for use by non-medical operators.
 Their ease of use has given rise to the notion of public access defibrillation (PAD).